-My name is Paige Waehner and I’m a certified personal trainer who’s been eating, sleeping and breathing exercise for almost 17 years.
-Yes, that sometimes makes me very annoying to be around, just ask my husband.
+My name is Paige Waehner and I’m a certified personal trainer who’s been eating, sleeping and breathing exercise for 20 years.
+Yes, I am sometimes very annoying to be around, just ask my husband.

 I’m originally from Nashville, but I’ve lived all over the place and have settled in Glen Ellyn, Illinois, which is just outside of Chicago.
 I put ketchup on my hotdogs, which is a cardinal sin here.
 In the south?
 Ketchup is like liquid gold.

-My job at Verywell.com involves a lot of writing about exercise and I love exploring all kinds of topics, my favorite being the psychology of exercise.
 It’s so interesting to me that exercise has all these benefits and we know about all these benefits, yet we still struggle with it.
-That’s where I like to dig my teeth in and figure out the burning question: How can I get you to take care of yourself?
+That’s where I like to dig my teeth in and figure out the burning question: How can I help you take care of yourself?
 How can I figure out a way to make this whole process something you actually want to embark upon?

 I have a husband who ignores any and all exercise advice I give him.
-I also have two cats, Ziggy and Milo, and a dog named Huckleberry who is roughly the size of a small horse.
-My biggest struggle is getting the dog to stop jumping all over everyone or pulling me off my feet whenever he sees a bird or a fly or another dog or, well, pretty much anything that isn’t stationary.
+I also have two cats, Ziggy and Milo (rest in peace, darlings), and a dog named Huckleberry who is roughly the size of a small horse.

 Other Things I Like to Do

 - Write occasional blog posts about life in general

 - Listen to audiobooks